dfsp-spirit/libfs/README.md

 ## Roadmap

 Next TODOs:

-* Add support for reading label files, so we can properly mask non-cortical areas (based on files like `$SUBJECTS_DIR/label/lh.cortex.label`).
+* add more tests for reading labels
 * Refactor `read_*` functions to have a version of each function that works on a stream, so its easy to support GZIPPED versions.
 * Refactoring: use more templates for `fwrite*` and `fread*` functions.